Chantalle Ng: Early life and education

 Ng is the daughter of Mediacorp artiste Lin Meijiao and former actor Huang Yiliang.
 The couple divorced in 1997 when Ng was only a few months old.
-Ng studied at Ai Tong School, Presbyterian High School, Nanyang Polytechnic and Singapore Management University.
-She graduated from Singapore Management University with a Bachelor of Science degree in Information Systems in April 2019.
+Ng studied at Ai Tong School, Presbyterian High School, Nanyang Polytechnic and Singapore Management University (SMU).
+She graduated from SMU with a Bachelor of Science degree in Information Systems in 2019.

 During an interview on talkshow Hear U Out in 2021, Ng was guided by host Quan Yi Fong to talk about her relationship with her father Huang Yiliang during her childhood and youth years.
 Ng revealed that while she enjoyed playing sports with Huang, an incident with excessive hard canings eventually led to her being hospitalized for a week and it was later a police case.
 Even though the charges were eventually dropped, Ng cut off contact with him.
 After the broadcast of the programme, on 26 September 2021, Huang responded to the allegations on Facebook live, claiming that his heart was "ripped to shreds", adding that he doted on her and that Ng should not have revealed these incidents.